 Not much is better than walking around outside on a beautiful day and seeing some unique art:

-Spokane Arts is a non-profit that partners with public and private entities to build and support the arts near you.
 Terrain Spokane is a pioneering non-profit building community and economic opportunity for the artists, makers, and culture creators of the Inland Northwest.

-First Friday is designed to showcase the downtown art and retail scene where stores and restaurants feature artists, musicians, exclusive activities, product launches and specialty food and beverage on the first Friday of each month.
+First Friday is designed to showcase the downtown art and retail scene where stores and restaurants feature artists, musicians, exclusive activities, product launches, and specialty food and beverage on the first Friday of each month.

 Sculptures & Statues